jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         with self.assertRaises(ValueError):
             int('31/12/99 10')

-* I need a solution that is capable of reading the date and time.
-Writing one myself requires accounting for the number of days in months, February has 28 days except in leap years when it has 29 days and some months have 30 days while others have 31 days.
-I do a search in the `python online documentation <https://docs.python.org/3/search.html>`_ for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_, and select the datetime_ module since it looks like it has a solution for this problem.
+* I need a solution that can reading the date and time.
+Writing one myself requires knowing the number of days in months for a specific year.
+February has 28 days except in leap years when it has 29 days and some months have 30 days while others have 31 days.
+I search the `python online documentation`_ for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_, and select the datetime_ module since it looks like the solution to this problem.
 Reading through the available types in the module, I see I can create `datetime.datetime`_ objects which handle date and time

   .. code-block:: python

     class datetime.datetime
       A combination of a date and a time.
       Attributes: year, month, day, hour,
         minute, second, microsecond, and tzinfo.

   I also see `datetime.timedelta`_ objects which are the difference between two `datetime.datetime`_ instances